artoo-corporation/D2-Cloud/contracts.md

 # D2 Cloud API Contracts

-*Last updated: 2025-09-08 – includes dual policy publish responses, role management, app quotas, and frontend publishing*
+*Last updated: 2025-09-15 – includes dual policy publish responses, role management, app quotas, frontend publishing, and policy crafting assistance*

 ## Overview

 This document provides comprehensive API contracts for the D2 Cloud control plane.
 It's designed to be used by frontend developers and LLMs to understand how to interact with the API correctly.

+## Recent Updates (2025-09-15)

+### 🎯 Policy Crafting Assistance *(NEW 2025-09-15)*
+- **New `/v1/policy/roles-permissions` endpoint**: Extracts all unique roles and permissions from existing policy bundles
+- **Smart suggestions**: Frontend can now suggest previously used roles and permissions in autocomplete dropdowns
+- **Role-permission mappings**: Shows which permissions each role typically has for intelligent suggestions
+- **Template creation**: Enable "create role like existing X" functionality with pre-populated permissions
+- **Consistency checking**: Help users maintain consistent permission patterns across policies

-## Recent Updates (2025-09-08)
+## Previous Updates (2025-09-08)

 ### 🔄 Consistent JWS Responses
 Policy publishing returns JWS format for all authentication methods: